 At Very Special Kids we are committed to the health and wellbeing of our community.
-To ensure we continue to support as many families as possible, we have adapted some of our services.
+To ensure we continue to support as many children and families as possible, we have adapted some of our services.
 These include:

 - Family support services will continue via telehealth and zoom with emergency cases assessed individually

 - Face-to-face family programs and events are returning, facilitated in line with DHHS guidelines

 - Physiotherapy, Music Therapy and Occupational Therapy will continue, as well as other interactive platforms to allow children to take part in sensory and visual therapies.

 - Bookings at Glen Osmond Farm are open

 - In-home Respite Care has commenced while respite services at Monash Children’s Hospital are temporarily paused.